Lectures on Lie groups over local fields: Tools from non-linear analysis: invariant manifolds

-is a continuous linear map, for each $C^1$-map $f$ as before and $x\in U$.
-Moreover, compositions of composable $C^k$-maps are $C^k$, and being $C^k$ is a local property (which can be tested on an open cover).
-As expected, analytic maps between finite-dimensional (or Banach) spaces over local fields are $C^\infty$ (see \cite{Ber} for all of this).
-The ultrametric inverse function theorems with and without parameters (Propositions~\ref{invfct} and \ref{invpar}) have analogues for $C^k$-maps between finite-dimensional vector spaces over local fields (see \cite{IMP}, \cite{IM2}).
-For a survey of differential calculus over ultrametric fields and some of its applications, the reader is referred to~\cite{ASP}.

-\section{Tools from non-linear analysis: invariant manifolds}
+\section{Tools from non-linear analysis: invariant\\ manifolds}

-Since an automorphism $\alpha$ of a Lie group $G$ over a local field of positive characteristic need not be locally linear (see~7.3), one has to resort to techniques from non-linear analysis to understand the iteration of such an automorphism.
-The essential tools are stable and pseudo-stable manifolds around a fixed point, which are well-known tools in the classical case of discrete dynamical systems on real manifolds.
+As an automorphism $\alpha$ of a Lie group $G$ over a local field of positive characteristic need not be locally linear (see~\ref{nln}), one has to resort to techniques from non-linear analysis to understand the iteration of such an automorphism.
+The essential tools are stable manifolds and centre manifolds around a fixed point, which are well-known tools in the classical case of dynamical systems on real manifolds.
 The analogy is clear: We are dealing with the (time-) discrete dynamical system $(G,\alpha)$, and are interested in its behaviour around the fixed point~$1$.\ respectively.
 Moreover, $U_\alpha M_\alpha U_{\alpha^{-1}}$ is an open identity neighbourhood in~$G$, and the product map